-Even by its own standards, however, the B3N Bass Multi-Effects Processor seems like amazing value for money.
+Even by its own standards, however, the B3N Bass Multi-Effects Pedal seems like amazing value for money.
 Our first impressions are certainly good; the unit’s pressed steel chassis and base plate feel as if they’ll stand up to a good deal of use and abuse, and even the plastics used for the sides, controls and footswitches feel solid.
 On the back panel, the input and stereo outs are 1⁄4” jacks, as is the controller input.
 There’s a useful mini-jack input for jamming along to tracks from your phone, and a USB port allows you to connect to your computer.

 This enables you to download further amp and cab simulations and extra effects using Zoom’s free Guitar Lab software.